-Relocating to Massachusetts is a great decision for all of those who are looking for safe spots to stay in because crime rates are lower than the US average.
+Planning your moving budget and relocating to Massachusetts is a great decision for all of those who are looking for safe spots to stay in because crime rates are lower than the US average.
 Also, if you are moving with kids, you picked the right state to settle down because 27% of the MA population are families with children.

 The essential step in the process of relocating to MA is finding the right accommodation.
 One of the key tips for successful house hunting is – proper and detailed research.
-That means you need to get familiar with the housing market before you actually pack up and move.
+That means you need to get familiar with the housing market before you actually pack up your furniture and move.

 According to data from the rental marketplace Zillow, the median home value in MA is around $430,000, a 3.3% increase over the last year.
 However, the value is expected to depreciate by 1.4% over the next 12-month period, so it might just be the moment to become a homeowner in the Bay State.